-- avoid asking for absence when your child is preparing for, or taking, end of Key Stage tests (during May) - avoid the beginning of a new academic year when classroom routines and new groupings are established - give at least two weeks notice that your child is going to be away
+- avoid asking for absence when your child is preparing for, or taking, end of Key Stage tests (during May) - avoid the beginning of a new academic year when classroom routines and new groupings are established

 In accordance with the latest guidance the school does not to authorise absence due to holidays during term time unless there are exceptional circumstances.
 Any holiday taken in term time will be identified and reported as unauthorised absence.
-Unauthorised absences may result in a fine or prosecution, please refer to Application for Leave of Absence Form.
+It is the policy of Cambridgeshire Education Authority to issue fines for unauthorised absences for more information please refer to Application for Leave of Absence Form.